Pain Rescue Team Helps Seriously Ill Kids Cope In Terrible Times

 Today, she says, her son is in a painful and life-threatening state known as status dystonicus — which means all of his muscles are contracting at once.

-"So, in the last the last 48 hours we've seen a significant ramp up in his symptoms," Greenfield tells Adcock, as they stand over the bed where Miller lies, heavily sedated.
+"So, in the last 48 hours we've seen a significant ramp up in his symptoms," Greenfield tells Adcock, as they stand over the bed where Miller is heavily sedated.

 The medications her child is on are barely keeping his symptoms under control, Greenfield says, and he can't tolerate any more painkillers.
 She tells Adcock that the acupressure techniques Adcock taught them a few days earlier have been helpful.